directinsight/meta-di/README.md

 The recipe **recipes-graphics/mesa/mesa_17.1.7.bbappend** enables gallium and etnaviv in mesa.
 The recepie **recipes-qt5/qt5/qtbase_%.bbappend** enables Qt5 mesa support with the the neccessary Qt5 options for the TX6 range of modules.

-Now Qt5 builds its eglfs-platform with the gdm module which is required for the mesa-etnaviv open source GPU driver.
+Now Qt5 will build its eglfs-platform with the gdm module which is required for the mesa-etnaviv open source GPU driver.

 For the file **meta-di/recipes-graphics/mesa/mesa_17.1.7.bbappend**, check if 17.1.7 is the correct version of mesa.
 To check the mesa-version search for the mesa-recipe in *poky/meta/recipes-graphics/mesa/mesa_[...].bb*.
 If it